OFFICERS AND DIRECTORS – 2021 – 2022

 Director of Public Relations: Ellie Bagli.
 Retired from a 40-plus year career in public relations working with top toy companies including Mattel and Fisher-Price, as well as major consumer products companies.
 She worked with Sesame Workshop and spearheaded the campaign that established Tickle Me Elmo as a cultural icon.
 She brings a history of social justice work and community organizing from her post-graduate years.
 Upon retirement, she joined SCAC as secretary.
 She also works with the UUCM Undoing Racism team.
 A founding member of Montclair Gateway, she has helped execute the Campaign to Vaccination, registering more than 100 senior residents of Montclair.

 Director of Special Events: James Eason.
 A lifelong Montclair resident, Jim has been instrumental in organizing community programs like the Fourth of July Parade, African American Heritage Day, et.al.
 A Veteran of the Vietnam War, Jim is also an active advocate for gun safety and veteran’s rights.

 Director of Client Services: Gail Abramowitz.
 After a long and successful career in healthcare and nutrition, Gail finds herself immersed in volunteer efforts to improve the community.
-She works with SCAC, Lifelong Montclair, Mountainside Hospital, and the Medical Reserve Corps.
-She considers it a privilege to work with G.A.P. to enhance the lives of seniors by providing social, emotional, and other support services that are synergistic to those already available in our community.
+She was an SCAC Board Member, and currently works with Lifelong Montclair, Mountainside Hospital, and the Medical Reserve Corps.
+She considers it a privilege to work with mGAP to enhance the lives of seniors by providing social, emotional, and other support services that are synergistic to those already available in our community.